"The guidebook [that Ehler and Douvere] co-authored in 2009, Marine

 Santos, C.F., C. Ehler, T. Agardy, F. Andrade, M.K.
 Orbach, and L.B.
 Crowder, 2018, Major challenges in developing marine spatial planning.
 Marine Policy.
 Accepted for publication in special issue on MSP.

 Ehler, Charles N., Zaucha, Jacek, and Gee, Kira, 2018.
 Chapter 1: Marine Spatial Planning at the Interface of Practice and Research.
-In Marine Spatial Planning: past, present, future.
+In Maritime Spatial Planning: past, present, future.
 (Jacek Zaucha and Kira Gee, eds.).
 London, UK: Palgrave Macmillan.

 Santos, C.F., C. Ehler, T. Agardy, F. Andrade, M.K.
 Orbach, and L.B.
 Crowder, 2018, Chapter 30 on Marine Spatial Planning in: (C. Sheppard, ed.)
 World Seas: an Environmental Evaluation, Vol. III: Ecological Issues and Environmental Impacts, second edition.
 Oxford, UK: Pergamon Press. pp. 571-592.